- The Washington Times - Wednesday, March 4, 2026

 Sen. Ron Johnson, Wisconsin Republican and a fiscal hawk, said he anticipates that Congress “will give the administration what it needs.”

 “I’m open to what they need,” said Sen. John Hoeven, North Dakota Republican.
-“We’ve been in this war on terror for 20 years, and how are we ever going to end this global war on terror if you don’t take out the number one perpetrator and that’s Iran – state sponsor of terror, Hamas, Hezbollah, Houthis and beyond.”
+“We’ve been in this war on terror for 20 years, and how are we ever going to end this global war on terror if you don’t take out the No. 1 perpetrator?
+And that’s Iran – state sponsor of terror, Hamas, Hezbollah, Houthis and beyond.”

 Advertisement